 Coffee Drinking and Travel Around the World

 Travels unravel distinct coffee flavors in a drink that has become the most popular beverage in the world.
-Even in traditionally tea-drinking Asian countries such as China and Great Britain, coffee drinkers dominate.
+Even in traditionally tea-drinking countries such as China and Great Britain, coffee still dominates.
 Distinct coffee flavors persist in countries such as Indonesia with rich Sumatran and Javan flavors.

 Coffee that is in high demand in the US renders a rewarding experience in South America due to the high variety of flavors.
 The creamy-like texture and floral aroma of Colombian coffee is established around the world as well as in countries like Chile, being the most popular coffee blend around the world.

 How to find the Best Coffee in the World?

 Despite many associations with South America, coffee has the strongest connection with Ethiopia and Yemen, where it originated.
 It then traveled to Europe through Arabic countries and Turkey.

 The most expensive and considered by some the best coffee in the world is Kona or Hawaiian coffee that is grown on volcanic soil.
 Similarly, Guatemalan coffee incorporates a unique taste from the volcanic soil at high altitudes, where it is grown.

 Coffee taste depends on how it is ground.
 Various methods of grinding coffee can produce coarse, very fine powder or uneven coffee.
 The most finely ground coffee is Turkish coffee.

 Coffee Tastes Around the World

 Coffee tastes differently around the world.
 The same cappuccino in the US will be made differently in Australia or Italy.
 Italian cappuccino may have no chocolate on top that is also quite common in the US, contrary to how it is served in Australia.

 As coffee drinking is on the rise, also the way coffee is consumed proliferates.
 There are many flavors available that can be added to a coffee.
 The well known traditional flavors include honey or nut, while other flavors include turmeric or pumpkin.

 The way coffee beans are ground influences their taste.
 Finely ground Turkish coffee has a different flavor than coffee that is more coarse and release more flavor, although it will be inconsistent.